 A piggy-back loan is a second mortgage that closes with the first.
 Usually the piggyback loan takes care of 10 percent of the home's price, and the first mortgage covers 80 percent.
 The homebuyer pays the remaining 10%, instead of having to pull together the usual 20% down payment.

 - Carry-Back loans

-Want to discuss the best options for down payments?
-Give us a call at 503-657-3311.
+Want to discuss your down payment?
+Give us a call: 503-657-3311.